From NDC-10 to GTIN-14: What You Need to Know

 Format Description Example

-Once you have the correct NDC-11, the process of creating a GTIN-14 is straightforward.
+Once you have the correct NDC-10, the process of creating a GTIN-14 is straightforward.

 Step-by-Step Instructions

-4. Concatenate the three parts to produce a valid GTIN-14
+5. Append the check digit to produce a valid GTIN-14

 Example